 and Gold assessment.

-At a time when exams are cancelled, Silver and Gold projects in particular can provide a positive way for young people to have something to work towards, while exploring an area that interests them.
+Silver and Gold projects in particular can provide a positive way for young people to have something to work towards, while exploring an area that interests them.
 We accept projects that cover an incredibly wide range of subject areas.

 Young people do not need to be limited just because they do not have access to a lab, or specialised equipment.
 We accept many different types of CREST project